-CPW 118 - Web Design Principles (5)
+CPW 117 - Web Design Principles (3)

-Explore how the web works and methods and limitations of delivering content on the web.
-Examine usability issues, such as interface design and structure and how to accommodate a wide variety of viewports, from smartphones to cinema screen computer monitors.
-Students will build a four-page portfolio-style website and post it to the Internet.
+Explores how the web works and methods and limitations of delivering content on the web.
+Examines usability issues such as interface design and structure, and how to accommodate a wide variety of viewports, from smartphones to cinema screen computer monitors.
+Students will build a 4-page portfolio style website and post it to the live internet.